National Advisory Committee on Inclusive Practices

 Jacob Crane is from the Tsuut’ina Nation, Alberta, Canada.
 He attended Utah Valley University in pursuit of a Business Management degree with a minor in International Business, pausing his scholastic endeavors to focus on his career and small business passion.
 Currently, he is the Executive Director for a new startup nonprofit, Culture Fire Events Inc., which specializes in hosting Indigenous events, gatherings, and celebrations that focus on building community and strengthening bridges to the greater Utah area.
 When he is not event planning, he fights for climate justice with Indigenous Climate Action (ICA).
 In past years, Jacob was part of the Renewing Indigenous Economies cohort through the Hoover Institute located at Stanford University.
 He also received congressional recognition from Secretary of State Deb Haaland for his work in Indian Country.

-Advocating for Indigenous rights is something that Jacob holds dear to his heart and has contributed to the work that he does now, shaping his outlook on ensuring BIPOC communities have a seat at the decision-making table.
-By creating space for Indigenous people, Jacob believes that we advance not just diversity and inclusion but equity and transformational change.
+Advocating for Indigenous rights is something that Jacob holds dear to his heart and has contributed to the work that he does now, shaping his outlook on ensuring Indigenous communities have a seat at the decision-making table.
+By creating space for Indigenous people, Jacob believes that we advance not just diversity but also transformative change.

 Lee has a Bachelor of Arts, Religious Studies, and Doctorate of Jurisprudence from Indiana University.
 Lee also has a Masters of Science, Education Policy degree from University of Pennsylvania.
 He has studied courses in Dutch and European Law at Vrije Universiteit in Amsterdam and ESADE in Barcelona.
 All these experiences are important parts of his identity as a lifelong learner.

-The unifying element of all of Lee’s work has been a heavy engagement with a diverse group of stakeholders, but especially with families and children.
-Coming from a huge diverse family, it is natural for him to navigate towards families and to seek to understand how they function regardless of geography, composition, socioeconomic status, race, gender identity, citizenry, ethnicity, and sexuality.
+The unifying element of all of Lee’s work has been a strong focus on engaging with a wide range of stakeholders, particularly families and children.
+Coming from a large, varied family, it is natural for him to connect with families and seek to understand how they function, regardless of geography, composition, or background.

-Luis Chavez, a senior director with Career Ladders Project, has worked with more than 75 community colleges across California, in coalition with many of their K-12 districts and community partners to address student success and equity issues.
-His driving mission is to ensure that Latinos and other underserved students are prepared and have equitable access to postsecondary opportunities that builds familial prosperity, supports their identities, and acknowledges their contributions and values their communities.
+Luis Chavez, a senior director with Career Ladders Project, has worked with more than 75 community colleges across California, in partnership with many of their K-12 districts and community organizations to address student success and opportunity gaps.
+His mission is to ensure that Latinos and other historically underrepresented students are prepared and have access to postsecondary opportunities that foster familial prosperity, support their identities, and recognize their contributions and value their communities.

-Luis serves as the Equity Chair on the Education Subcommittee for the League of United Latin American Citizens (LULAC), is a founding member of the Latino Institute for Corporate Inclusion, which he has led since 2011, and helped create the Latino Tech Summit to foster diversity and inclusion in Silicon Valley.
+Luis serves as the Chair of the Education Subcommittee for the League of United Latin American Citizens (LULAC), is a founding member of the Latino Institute for Corporate Inclusion, which he has led since 2011, and helped create the Latino Tech Summit to support diversity in Silicon Valley.

 A transfer alumnus of Mt.
 San Antonio College, Luis holds a bachelor’s degree from UC Irvine and a master’s degree from California State University, Dominguez Hills.
 His training also includes programs with the Harvard Institutes for Higher Education, the Hispanic Association on Corporate Responsibility, the Harvard Business School, and UCLA Anderson School of Management’s Latino Leadership Institute.

 Natalie Alvarez has been with the Greater Phoenix Urban League (GPUL) for over 25 years and is now the Chief Operating Officer.
-She has dedicated her career to working with children and families; the GPUL provides one of the largest Head Start programs in the city, providing services to Phoenix’s most vulnerable populations.
-Natalie partnered with Tucson Urban League and State of Black Arizona on the No Ceilings on Success, Education Equality for All program, examining if and how Arizona is advancing equity in schools.
-The team has been meeting with the community to not only bring awareness around the Every Student Succeeds Act (ESSA) State plan, but to hold the State leaders accountable.
+She has dedicated her career to working with children and families; the GPUL provides one of the largest Head Start programs in the city, serving Phoenix’s communities with unique strengths and needs.
+Natalie partnered with Tucson Urban League and the State of Black Arizona on the No Ceilings on Success, Education Equality for All program, examining if and how Arizona is advancing opportunity in schools.
+The team has been meeting with the community to not only bring awareness around the Every Student Succeeds Act (ESSA) State plan, but to hold State leaders accountable.

 Tayshu Bommelyn is the Senior Program Officer for the Humboldt Area Foundations’ Native Culture Fund.
 She grew in and around Del Norte County and greater Northern California/Southern Oregon.
 Understanding the importance of thinking of and caring for our world and all its inhabitants has been the foundation of her entire life.
 Her earliest memories are of her desire to help her community, especially the future generations.She grew up deeply knowing how important our natural world and each living being is.